CES 2024 updates: The most interesting news and gadgets from tech's big show

 YOUR OWN PERSONAL ROBOTIC MASSEUSE

-Artificial intelligence has been seen powering smart home hubs, cars, TVs, medical devices and even fingernail printers at CES 202, now the technology is even giving massages.
+Artificial intelligence has been seen powering smart home hubs, cars, TVs, medical devices and even fingernail printers at CES 2024.
+Now it's giving massages.

 Created by French company Capsix Robotics, iYU uses artificial intelligence to perform a real-time body scan and recommend the best kind of experience for the user.
-A robotic arm then performs a variety of techniques, whether it’s a massage for pressure or a deep massage for muscles.
+A robotic arm then performs a variety of massage techniques.

 WANT A PHYSICAL KEYBOARD FOR YOUR iPHONE?